Last updated: 07/09/2021 | Estimated Reading Time: 4 minutes

 - Class 2 Business Use – Class 2 use is the next level up.
 It's pretty much the same as Class 1 except your policy also covers a named driver that's connected to your business.

-- Class 3 Business Use – You’ll need Class 3 business insurance if you spend a whole lot of time on the road as part of your job.
+- Class 3 Business Use – You'll need Class 3 business insurance if you spend a lot of time on the road as part of your job - if you're a door-to-door salesperson, for example.

 Why do car insurance classes of use matter?